 Obstructive Sleep Apnea (OSA)

 Obstructive sleep apnea is a condition in which a person’s breathing stops repeatedly during sleep, often for over a minute, due to obstructions in the back of the throat.
 The stop in airflow eventually awakens the person just enough so they can take a gasp of air, with the cycle continuing throughout the sleeping period.
 An official diagnosis of OSA is indicated by more than 30 apneas in seven hours, but some people may have up to 500 incidences per night without even knowing it.
-Oral and maxillofacial surgeons like Dr. Sturtz, Dr. Betts, Dr. Wasielewski and Dr. Bartling are experts in the structures of the mouth and head, and therefore have extensive training to treat obstructive sleep apnea.
+Oral and maxillofacial surgeons like Dr. Sturtz, Dr. Betts, Dr. Wasielewski, Dr. Bartling, Dr. Cannavo and Dr. Peters are experts in the structures of the mouth and head, and therefore have extensive training to treat obstructive sleep apnea.